upmind/enhance-sdk-php/docs/Api/ServersApi.md

 Update server role

-Updates role and service settings and role state.
+Updates role and role state.
 A role, if activated on a server, may be in a state of enabled or disabled.
 If enabled, it means that new resources (e.g. websites for the application role) may be installed on the server, but if it's disabled, existing resources (e.g. websites) are kept but no new resources may be added.
 Session holder must be an `Owner`, `SuperAdmin`, or `Sysadmin` in the MO.

 ### Example